jedinym/sqc-text/main.typ

 #pagebreak()
 = Implementation
-The result of this thesis is a service named SQC (Structure Quality Control) alongside a corresponding Python library, SQClib.
+The result of this thesis is a validation service (SQC) alongside a corresponding Python library, SQCLib.
 The source code is available in the _sb-ncbr_ (Structural bioinformatics research group at National Centre for Biomolecular Research) organization on GitHub for both SQC
 #footnote[https://github.com/sb-ncbr/sqc] and SQCLib
 #footnote[https://github.com/sb-ncbr/sqclib].

-This chapter begins with an introduction to SQC's high-level architecture and design decisions, followed by a closer examination of the implementation.
+This chapter begins with an introduction to _SQC's_ high-level architecture and design decisions, followed by a closer examination of the implementation.

 == Requirements